On estimating the entropy of shallow circuit outputs: Entropy difference for shallow circuits with unbounded fan-out gates

 where $A$, $s$, $e'$ and $u$ are fixed.
 Essentially, one is given $A$, $u$ and $As + e'$ and one has to construct the above circuits and ensure that they have logarithmic depth.
 Note that the input length for each circuit is $(m + n) \log(q) + 1$.
 Following~\cite{mahadev2018classical, brakerski2018} we will assume that $m = \Omega(n \log(q))$, so that what we need to ensure is that the circuit depth is $O(\log(m \log(q)))$.
 The \LWE\ assumption states that it should be computationally intractable to distinguish $u$ from $As + e'$, when given $A$.
 However, as we will show, the above circuits will have different entropies in their outputs (when the inputs are chosen uniformly at random).
 Intuitively this is because one function is $1$-to-$1$ and the other is \emph{approximately} $2$-to-$1$ and so the two cases could be distinguished if we have the ability to solve \EDlog.
 This is the essence of the reduction.

 Let us take stock of all the operations performed by these circuits and why they are all in \NC: \begin{enumerate} \item Addition and multiplication modulo $q$ can be performed in logarithmic depth with respect to the input size (which in this case is $O(\log(q))$)~\cite{wallace1964suggestion}, so that this operation requires only depth $O(\log(\log(q)))$.
 For vectors in $\mZ^m_q$, component-wise addition can be performed in parallel by increasing the width by a factor of $m$.
 Thus, the overall depth remains $O(\log(\log(q)))$. \item The dot-product between two vectors in $\mZ^m_q$ requires depth $O(\log(m \log(q)))$.
 One first computes the component-wise product of the two vectors.
 This is the same as component-wise addition and can be performed in $O(\log(\log(q)))$ depth.
 One then adds together all of the results (modulo $q$) and this can be performed in $O(\log(m \log(q)))$ depth with a divide-and-conquer strategy\footnote{Divide the result vector into two vectors of equal length, recursively compute the sum of their components and add the results.
 Adding the results requires constant depth and the depth of the recursion tree is logarithmic in the length of the vectors.}. \item Matrix-vector multiplication with matrices in $\mZ_q^{n \times m}$ and vectors in $\mZ_q^{n}$ can be performed in depth $O(\log(m \log(q)))$.
 Start by copying the vector $m$ times (one copy for each row in the matrix).
 This can be done in depth $O(\log(m \log(q)))$ with a divide-and-conquer strategy.
 Then perform the inner products between each row of the input matrix and a corresponding copy of the vector.
 The inner products can be performed in parallel and each requires $O(\log(m \log(q)))$ depth.
-Thus, the resulting circuit will have $O(\log(m \log(q)))$ depth. \item \textsc{Gaussify} can be performed in depth $O(\log(m \log(q)))$ as shown in~\cite{peikert2010efficient}.
+Thus, the resulting circuit will have $O(\log(m \log(q)))$ depth. \item \textsc{Gaussify}\footnote{A simpler, though less efficient way to perform the Gaussian sampling is to take averages of many random numbers (within a range set by the width of the Gaussian) using the uniform randomness and rely on the \emph{central limit theorem}.} can be performed in depth $O(\log(m \log(q)))$ as shown in~\cite{peikert2010efficient}.
 The procedure from~\cite{peikert2010efficient} requires a pre-processing step of $O(m^3 \log^2(q))$ operations.
 This will be done as part of the polynomial-time reduction that generates the \EDlog\ instance so that the circuits $C_f$ and $C_g$ already contain the results of this pre-processing step.
 The actual sampling procedure requires $O(m^2)$ multiplications and additions modulo $q$ which can be performed in parallel requiring depth $O(\log(\log(q)))$.
 Collecting the results will then require depth at most $O(\log(m \log(q)))$. \end{enumerate}